-Importantly for our purposes, Kuhn and Aristodemo, to appear, show that this iconic enrichment can be at-issue and can take scope within a conditional, as seen in (4).
+Importantly for our purposes, Kuhn and Aristodemo 2017 show that this iconic enrichment can be at-issue and can take scope within a conditional, as seen in (4); here IX-a and IX-b are pointing signs towards positions a and b.

 (4) SECRETARY IX-a, IF MIRKO PAPERS IX-b GIVE-rep-accelerating, IX-a HAPPY.
 'If Mirko gives papers at an accelerating rate, the secretary will be happy.'
-(LSF, Kuhn and Aristodemo, to appear)
+(LSF, Kuhn and Aristodemo 2017)

-Their results extend to ASL - in this case with a slightly different repetition marker, which involves two-handed repetition (-alt) rather than one-handed repetition (-rep) (both forms exist in ASL and LSF, and there are semantic and distributional differences between them, as discussed in Kuhn and Aristodemo, to appear).
+Their results extend to ASL - in this case with a slightly different repetition marker, which involves two-handed repetition (-alt) rather than one-handed repetition (-rep) (both forms exist in ASL and LSF, and there are semantic and distributional differences between them, as discussed in Kuhn and Aristodemo 2017).

-(5) IF JOHN PAPERS GIVE-alt-accelerating, SECRETARY WILL HAPPY.'If John gives papers at an accelerating rate, the secretary will be happy.'
+(5) IF JOHN PAPERS GIVE-alt-accelerating, SECRETARY WILL HAPPY.
+'If John gives papers at an accelerating rate, the secretary will be happy.'
 (ASL, Kuhn and Aristodemo to appear)